 Pricing is the biggest lever a business has to drive profitability.
 For money transfers, consumer behaviour is strongly influenced by the price of the service (the price being a combination of a provider’s fees and FX margin).

 Our new optimal pricing analysis (unveiled below), shows major UK banks and providers are almost never correctly pricing to maximise profits.
 Put simply, most of the industry is leaving vast amounts of profit and value on the table.
 We have anonymised the charts below, but all analysis is based on the current real pricing structures of individual banks and payment companies.

 Across the range of transfer amounts, the majority of payment companies are too expensive.
 This means they could lower prices, win more customers and make up for the loss in per customer revenue through increased volume.
 In other cases, companies could actually increase their margins without significantly affecting their acquisition rates.

 Banks are similarly failing to optimise their pricing structures on both ends.
 Perhaps surprisingly, a significant number of banks are actually pricing lower than they need to.

-Take for instance company X. Currently they have a margin of 0.6%, and out of every 10 possible new customers they acquire 4 and make $24m (off a volume of $4bn).
+Take company X for instance.
+Currently it has a margin of 0.6%, and out of every 10 possible new customers it acquires four and make $24m (off a volume of $4bn).

-However, they have not optimized their margins to maximize their revenue (turnover).
+However, it has not optimised its margins to maximise its revenue (turnover).

-It turns out given their standing in the market, and the standing of other players in the market, they could increase their margin and make more money (from less customers).
+It turns out that, given its standing in the market, and the standing of other players in the market, company X could increase its margin and make more money (from less customers).

-If they increase their margin to 0.9% they can maximize their revenue.
-They now take only 3 customers out of every 10, but they make $27.0m (off a volume of $3bn), all straight to the bottom line.
+If it increases its margin to 0.9%, the company can maximise its revenue.
+It now takes only three customers out of every 10, but makes $27m (off a volume of $3bn), all straight to the bottom line.

 What does that do to the valuation of your business?
 Pick a multiple and apply that to the millions of extra profit.